Please Select a Location

 Detailed statement on reductions of, or exemption from Customs duty and excise tax (where applicable)

 There is an increased chance of delay in shipment if the information on the submitted commercial invoice is incomplete.
 These can be missing documents or paperwork that has not been provided in advance.

-When you send a package to Japan, it will be subject to customs duty and consumption tax, as well as other internal taxes that apply to the dutiable imported goods.
+According to Japans Customs, when you send a package to Japan, it will be subject to customs duty and consumption tax, as well as other internal taxes that apply to the dutiable imported goods.
 Here are more details on the taxation costs that you may need to pay in addition to shipping costs to Japan:

 Most of the Japanese customs duty rate is dependent on the products that are being shipped.
 For instance, alcoholic beverages are dutiable.

 Typically, the average applied rate for all goods is 1.8%.
 Agricultural products are taxed at 10.1%, fish and other seafood products are taxed at 4.6%, whereas wood, pulp, paper products, and furniture are taxed at 1.7%.